These are four fairly common patterns seen on hair mineral analyses when the hair is not washed at the laboratory.

 RESOLVING WRONG TWO HIGHS PATTERNS

-Usually, all of the wrong two highs patterns resolve quickly on a properly designed development program.
+Usually, all of the wrong two highs patterns resolve quickly on a thorough healing program.
 This would indicate that they indicate a type of mixed up metabolic situation that is quite temporary when the proper nutritional and lifestyle program is applied to them.